xingdi1990/olmocr/README.md

  - Basic filtering by language and SEO spam removal
  - Finetuning code for Qwen2-VL (and soon other VLMs)

-### Note: Font installation
+### Note: Poppler and Font installation

-You will probably need to install some fonts on your computer so that any pdfs you render come out looking nice.
+You will probably need to install poppler-utils and some fonts on your computer so that any pdfs you render come out looking nice.

 ```
-sudo apt-get install ttf-mscorefonts-installer msttcorefonts fonts-crosextra-caladea fonts-crosextra-carlito gsfonts lcdf-typetools
+sudo apt-get install poppler-utils ttf-mscorefonts-installer msttcorefonts fonts-crosextra-caladea fonts-crosextra-carlito gsfonts lcdf-typetools

 ```